 In fact, you could even add another smaller rectangular crochet piece to each side to have even more pockets.
 That piece would be sewn onto the front or into a large pocket.

-Once you are finished you just need to fasten off and weave in your ends.
+Once you finish, you just need to fasten off and weave in your ends.

-It is now ready and can be used for your chair or sofa.
+The crochet armchair caddy is now ready and can be used for your chair or sofa.
 You can even use it for your bed if just make one side have pockets and the other side is tucked underneath the mattress.
-I’ve even heard people using this caddy for their stroller and wheelchairs.
+Sometimes people using this caddy for their stroller and wheelchairs.